 To facilitate memory protection and mapping, the virtual address space on VAX systems is subdivided into segments of 512-byte sizes called pages.
 (On Alpha systems, memory page sizes are much larger and vary from system to system.
-See Chapter 12, for information about Alpha page sizes).
+See Chapter 12, "Memory Management Services and Routines on OpenVMS Alpha and OpenVMS 164", for information about Alpha page sizes).
 Versions of system services and run-time library routines that accept page-count values as arguments interpret these arguments in 512-byte quantities.
 Services and routines automatically round the specified addresses to page boundaries.